This article will look into the list-unsubscribe header and why it’s important in the world of email marketing.

 iOS Mail and Yahoo!
 Mail

-Just like with Outlook, senders who use iOS Mail and Yahoo!
+Just like with Outlook, senders who use Apple iOS Mail and Yahoo!
 Mail can only use the mailto method when enabling list-unsubscribe.
 Like Gmail, Yahoo!
 Mail also supports one-click unsubscribe.

-How do I enable list-unsubscribe?
+How do I create a list-unsubscribe header?